 Towards the north end of the Gulf of Mexico lies the little town of Steinhatchee, FL.
-It is off the beaten path and a great place for a romantic weekend.
+Because it is off the beaten path, it makes a great place for a romantic weekend in Florida.
 Alternatively, if you like nature, there are local parks to explore.
-Or if you prefer the water you can charter a boat and go scallop diving.
+On the other hand, if you prefer the water you can charter a boat and go scallop diving.

 Steinhatchee Landing, a Romantic Retreat

 Looking for an out of the way getaway, then this is for you.
 Stay at the Steinhatchee Landing Resort.
-There are several different cottages to choose from.
-Because we came for a romantic weekend, my husband and I chose one of the honeymoon cottages called Taylor’s Landing.
+Of course, there are several different size cottages to choose from.
+Because we came for a romantic weekend, my husband and I chose one of the honeymoon cottages.
 It was a cozy one room cottage with a kitchenette.
-But the bathroom had a large Jacuzzi tub that comfortably fit the two of us.
+However, the bathroom had a large Jacuzzi tub that comfortably fit the two of us.

 Additionally the cottage had three patios.
 Out front we were able to sit and drink our morning coffee while watching birds and butterflies.
-In back was a gas grill where we cooked up our dinner.
-There was a table there but we chose to eat away from the Florida bugs by retreating to the screened patio.
+Then, out back was a gas grill where we cooked up our dinner.
+Although there was a table there, we chose to eat away from the Florida bugs by retreating to the screened patio.

 The cottages are nestled in a wooded area surrounded by boardwalks.
 While exploring these paths you will find hidden gazebos, swings built for two, and a little bridge where you can look for fish.
-Leaving the boardwalk to explore the roads through the resort you will find a small chapel, a koi pond, and a garden.
-Take in all the unique cabins and cottages.
+Upon leaving the boardwalk to explore the roads through the resort you will find a small chapel, a koi pond, and a garden.
+Likewise, take in all the unique cabins and cottages.
 Outside of one cottage there is a sign boasting that George Bush often vacationed there.

 Visit the animals.
 There is a small petting zoo with goats, chickens, and ducks.

 Take a steam together in the sauna.
 Then enjoy floating in the bubbles of the indoor Jacuzzi.
 Surprisingly, it is so large you can swim in it!
-Next head outdoors to cool off in the pool and soak up some sun on the patio.
+When you get too hot, head outdoors to cool off in the pool.
+Additionally, soak up some sun on the patio.

 Not far from the resort lies Steinhatchee Falls.
 Numerous trails provide the setting for bicycling, hiking, horseback riding, and nature watching.
 We chose to picnic while listening to the running water.
 Interestingly enough, the falls are very small, so don’t go there expecting Niagara.